Degree RequirementMSN or higher preferred

 Nurse Executive Salary & Employment

-With healthcare constantly evolving and changing, nurse executives must raise awareness and seek new ways to provide services for today and the foreseeable future.
+With healthcare constantly evolving, nurse executives must raise awareness and seek new ways to provide services for today and the foreseeable future.
 With this in mind, the duties of a professional nurse executive will only continue to expand as these nurses assume responsibility for instilling change in healthcare organizations.
-By being flexible yet innovative, nurse executives must continue to learn how to grow to succeed at their jobs.
+Nurse executives must continue to learn how to grow to succeed at their jobs by being flexible yet innovative.
 With advanced nursing jobs increasingly in demand, the overall employment for this type of role remains high.

 Helpful Organizations, Societies & Agencies